IntranelConsulting/mythic.nz/src/help/export.md

 ## Export Your Storybooks from Mythic

 We want you to be able to get your writing out of Mythic easily, regardless of why.
 It's your data.
-Mythic currently exports to Markdown files, though we would like to support other formats like HTML and PDF in the future.
+Mythic currently exports to Markdown files, and in the future we would like to support other formats like HTML and PDF.

-Find the Storybook you want to export in the Mythic Dashboard, and click the "Settings" button in the bottom right corner to open the settings modal.
+Find the Storybook you want to export on the Dashboard, and click the "Settings" button in the bottom right corner to open the settings modal.

 <figure>
     {% image "./src/assets/help/export/settings.png", "Open the Settings modal to export your content", ["588px"], images.sizes.help, "" %}